Quintus Servilius Caepio (consul 106 BC): Exile

 Upon his return to Rome, Caepio was stripped of his proconsulship by the Assembly.
 A law proposed by Lucius Cassius Longinus stripped any person of his seat in the Senate if he had had his imperium revoked by the Senate.
 Based on this law, Caepio was stripped of his seat in the Senate.
 Then, he was tried in the courts for the theft of the Tolosa gold, but with many senators on the jury, he was acquitted.

 He was then tried for "the loss of his army" by two tribunes of the plebs, Gaius Norbanus and Lucius Appuleius Saturninus.
 Despite being defended by the orator Lucius Licinius Crassus, Caepio was convicted, and was given the harshest sentence allowable: he was stripped of his citizenship, forbidden fire and water within eight hundred miles of Rome, nominally fined 15,000 talents (about 825,000 lb) of gold, and forbidden to see or speak to his friends or family until he had left for exile.
 The huge fine — which greatly exceeded the amount in the Roman treasury — was never collected.

-Two versions detail what happened thereafter: according to one, Caepio died in prison and his body, mangled by the executioner, was put on display on the Gemonian steps; however, according to the more commonly accepted version, he spent the rest of his life in exile in Smyrna in Asia Minor.
+Two versions detail what happened thereafter: according to one, Caepio died in prison and his body, mangled by the executioner, was put on display on the Gemonian stairs; however, according to the more commonly accepted version, he spent the rest of his life in exile in Smyrna in Asia Minor.
 Historian Timagenes claimed that he was survived only by his daughters, if true, he must have died after 90 BC since that was when his son Quintus was killed.

 Family

-Caepio was likely married to a Caecilia Metella whom he had three children with, a son named Quintus Servilius Caepio as well as at least two daughters Servilia, the wife of Catulus and Servilia, the wife of Marcus Livius Drusus.
+Caepio was likely married to a Caecilia Metella with whom he had at least three children, a son named Quintus Servilius Caepio, and at least two daughters; Servilia, the wife of Marcus Livius Drusus and possibly Servilia, the wife of Catulus (although it is possible that Catulus' wife was actually his sister).
 His wife may have been a daughter of Quintus Caecilius Metellus Macedonicus.